NOTICE OF PRIVACY PRACTICES POLICY

 Right to Inspect and Copy: You have the right to inspect and copy health information that may be used to make decisions about your care.
 This includes health and billing records, but not psychotherapy notes.

-To inspect and copy health information that may be used to make decisions about you, you must pick up the proper form from the clinic, complete the form, and submit it to the clinic nurse who will take the proper steps to grant the request.
+To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing to the clinic and submit it to the clinic nurse who will take the proper steps to grant the request.
 If you request a copy of the information, we will charge a fee for the costs of copying, mailing or other supplies and services associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
-If you are denied access to health information, you may request that the denial be reviewed using the proper from.
-Your request will then be reviewed by the Director of Compliance and the clinic nurse will comply with the outcome of the review.
+If you are denied access to health information, you may request that the denial be reviewed by making the request in writing.
+Your request will then be reviewed by the Compliance Officer and the clinic nurse will comply with the outcome of the review.

 Right to Amend: If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as we keep the information.
-To request an amendment, you must pick up the proper form from the clinic, complete the form, and submit your request to the clinic nurse.
+To request an amendment, you must submit your request in writing and submit your request to the clinic nurse.

 We may deny your request if you ask us to amend information that: